Continvvm/continuum/docs/_tutorials/scenarios/scenarios.rst

 You can add it in the scenarios folder in the continuum project and make a pull request!

-Scenarios can be seen as a list of [tasks](https://continuum.readthedocs.io/en/latest/_tutorials/datasets/tasks.html), the main thing to define is to define the content of each task to create a meaningful scenario.
+Scenarios can be seen as a list of `tasks <https://continuum.readthedocs.io/en/latest/_tutorials/datasets/tasks.html>`_ , the main thing to define is to define the content of each task to create a meaningful scenario.